-If the Government so demands, the National Assembly decides by a sole vote on all or part of the text in discussion, retaining in it only the amendments proposed or accepted by the government.
+If the Government so demands, the Chamber referred to [the matter] decides by a single vote on all or part of the text in discussion, and retaining only the amendments proposed or accepted by the Government.

-If it appears, in the course of the legislative procedure, that a text or an amendment is not of the domain of the law, in the sense of Article 47 above, or exceeds the limits of the legislative enablement granted to the government by virtue of Article 52, the Prime Minister or the President of the National Assembly may raise irreceivability, at the demand of one-fifth of its members.
+If it appears, in the course of the legislative procedure, that a text or an amendment is not of the domain of the law, in the sense of Article 47 above, or exceeds the limits of legislative habilitation granted to the Government by virtue of Article 52, the Prime Minister can raise [its] irreceivability, as well as the President of the interested Chamber, at the demand of one-fifth of its members.

-In the case of disagreement, the Constitutional Court is referred to [the matter].
-It decides in a time period of eight days.
+In case of disagreement, the Constitutional Court is referred to [the matter].
+It decides within a time period of eight days.